sanghoonleepitt/sanghoonleeeins.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher in [Osmanbeyoglu Lab](http://osmanbeyoglulab.com/) at University of Pittsburgh.
-My current research focus is on developing statistical and mathematical models for single cell multi-omics integration.
+I am a Lecturer (Assistant Professor) of the School of Mathematics and Statistics at Ningbo University.
+My current research foci are on
+- developing statistical and mathematical models for single cell multi-omics integration;

-Before joining Pitt, I received a Ph.D. in Mathematical Sciences from Carnegie Mellon University and a B.S. in Mathematical Sciences from Worcester Polytechnic Institute.
+- identifying dynamic models from spatio-temporal data through machine learning methods.

-Last update: January 2021
+Last update: February 2021